saralemus7/GooglePlay-AnalysisProject/04-final-writeup/final-writeup.md

 Reviews is definitely one of our most skewed predictors, as shown by the strong right skew in this histogram.
-Originally, the skew was even more extreme, since there was one outlier that had 78 million reviews.
+Originally, the skew was even more extreme due to the presence of outliers.
-Therefore, to correct this issue, we removed the outlier from the variable as well as log transformed it in order to make it easier to see trends as well as make the variable less skewed.
-We assumed that the outlier with 78 million reviews was a mistake coming from the data scrape, since a number so high seems very unlikely.
 We removed 38 outliers using the 1.5 x (IQR) to the third/first quartile rule.
 Examples of apps that were removed are extremely popular apps such as “Facebook” or “Snapchat.”
 This would mean that later our model will not be extrapolating to apps with greater than 203579 reviews.

 ##### Category